rekmarks/rekmarks/README.md

 ### 🐐

-- 🦊 I’m facilitating access to the decentralized web at MetaMask
+- 🦊 I’m democratizing access to the decentralized web at MetaMask
-- 🌱 I’m currently learning about object capabilities
 - 📫 I'm `@rekmarks` on most platforms
-- 👽 Pronouns: he/him, but we should all just use they/them
+- 👽 he/him/they